oliviascarfone/Cat-Lawn-App/README.md

-# Cat-ch Them All
+# Cat Lawn

-***Cat-ch Them All*** is an application that allows users to collect cats in their back yard.
-Users create an account and will be able to buy and place items, such as toys and food, in their yard in order to attract cats to visit.
+***Cat Lawn*** is an application that allows users to collect cats in their back yard.
+Users will be able to buy and place items, such as toys and food, in their yard in order to attract cats to visit.
 The game contains many different cats, with each cat in the game having certain items and food that they like.
 Cats have varying levels of rarity, so users will need build up their yard in order to collect the rarest cats.